jqnfxa/Dungeon/lib/googletest/docs/gmock_faq.md

 the real object, you are probably better off using a fake.
 Using a mock in this case causes pain, as it's not a strong point for mocks to perform complex actions.
-If you experience this and think that mocks suck, you are just not using the right tool for your problem.
+If you experience this and think that mocks suck, you are just not using the RIGHT tool for your problem.
 Or, you might be trying to solve the wrong problem. :-)

 ### I got a warning "Uninteresting function call encountered - default action taken.."
 Should I panic?